Published on: Mar 01, 2018, Last Edited: Aug 20, 2019

 c) Try to apply again

-If the above steps do not work, try applying using a difference internet browser, computer or even location such as at your work or other area with secure and stable internet access point.
+If the above steps do not work and the ESTA website is not giving any indication of undergoing maintenance, try submitting your application using a difference internet browser, computer or even location such as at your work or other area with secure and stable internet access point.
 Applicants can also try applying using a mobile device connected to 3G, 4G or 5G as an alternative.
 If the above does not work, try contacting your travel airline or cruise operator for assistance.

 CBP performs updates to the ESTA website for a variety of reasons.
+Planned updates are usually announced a couple weeks before they are due to be released.
+Unplanned outages can occur as well but these are less likely to happen without notice.
 Updates are necessary to ensure the technology supporting the ESTA is fully functional.
 This includes ensuring payment processes, applicant data storage, data checks and other functions are capable of supporting the ongoing demands of travelers all around the globe, as well as addressing any security concerns that evolve around travelers visiting the United States.
 For example, an update may include additional fields on the payment page to verify credit card payments, or, additional fields on the application form requesting information on a travelers previous visits to a non-US territory.

 Applicants who wish to not continually check the ESTA website can apply with a third-party so that their data is saved and submitted to the government systems once the ESTA website is back up and again fully functional, although this typically comes at a higher cost which travelers may wish to avoid.